 The Captivating Energy of Art is a Healing Affair - Article Banner

-Now, thank goodness I had faith and an imagination when this part of my journey began.
-As the old saying goes: It’s easier said than done.
-But, why now?
+Thank goodness I had faith and an imagination when this part of my journey began.

 So, I scratched my head and began an uncharted path.

-The following describes an experience that had changed my life.
+The following describes an experience that changed my life.

 bar

-For decades, ancient manuscripts and rare books from original thinkers and “those who dared to be different” nourished me.
-Looking back, these learning experiences influenced my creation of The Spectrahue Method.
-Now, this includes the Lumalight: color therapy tools.
+For decades, ancient manuscripts and rare books by original thinkers and “those who dared to be different” nourished me.
+Looking back, these learning experiences influenced my creation of The Spectrahue Method and Lumalight.

-Most times, I am still not sure who’s portrait is next in my sketch pad.
+To this day, I am amazed when I discover whose portrait is next in my sketch pad.

 bar